 Plumbing fittings and “trim” items are the controls for water flow, temperature adjustments and the delivery apparatus for your indoor water system.
 They include sink faucets, various water mixers, water valves, gas valves, tub spouts, shower heads, spray hoses, angle stops and connector lines.

 Modern faucets, hot/cold valves and shower/tub mixer valves have all done away with rubber washers.
 They now have ceramic cartridges for shutting water flow on and off, and for precisely mixing hot and cold water to the desired temperature.
-These ceramic cartridge devices are precisely machined and operate with close tolerances.
+These ceramic cartridge devices operate with close tolerances.
 If you feel the faucet is not working properly please refer to manufacture s recommendations for proper repair or replacement of the cartridge.
 A common remedy to a dripping faucet is to remove and rinse the cartridge.
 Frequent use can wear them out over time and sediment in the water will also cause premature wear and damage.
-The cartridges in most water valves need to be replaced at least every 5-10 years to keep them functioning properly and at their full design spec.
+Homeowners will need to replace worn cartridges at least every 5-10 years to keep them functioning properly and at their full design spec.

 - Locate and inspect your faucet water lines and operate the little valves “angle stops” under the sinks.
 Include the valves and lines for the washing machine.